-Analysis | Five key moments at Miguel Cardona’s confirmation hearing for education secretary
+Analysis | Five key moments from education secretary nominee Miguel Cardona’s confirmation hearing

 The discussion on this subject goes in the category of things Cardona did not say.

-Early in the hearing, Sen. Richard Burr (R-N.C.) asked Cardona where he stood on giving states the right to skip giving federally mandated standardized tests to students this spring because of the coronavirus pandemic.
-Last year, DeVos gave waivers from the federal mandate to states after the country shut down when the pandemic began.
+Early in the hearing, Sen. Richard Burr (R-N.C.) asked Cardona where he stood on giving states the right to skip giving federally mandated standardized tests to students this spring, because of the coronavirus pandemic.
+Last year, DeVos gave states waivers from the federal mandate as much of the country shut down when the pandemic began.

-A number of states are seeking waivers from the Education Department for this spring, saying it wouldn’t be fair to force students to take the exams after such a chaotic year and that the results would be meaningless.
+A number of states are seeking waivers from the Education Department for this spring, saying that it wouldn’t be fair to force students to take the exams after such a chaotic year and that the results would be meaningless.
 Late last month, the Education Department extended the Feb.
-1 deadline for states to apply for waivers from the mandate in the K-12 law known as Every Student Succeeds Act.
-(ESSA).
+1 deadline for states to apply for waivers from the mandate in the K-12 law, known as the Every Student Succeeds Act (ESSA).

-Before the hearing, Cardona had not indicated whether he would require that the tests be given and whether he would insist that states use the results in accountability formulas for individual schools, as ESSA requires.
-He didn’t clear that up during the hearing, either, keeping open his options.
+Before the hearing, Cardona had not indicated whether he would require that the tests be given or whether he would insist that states use the results in accountability formulas for individual schools, as ESSA requires.
+He didn’t clear that up during the hearing, either, keeping his options open.

-Burr said in his opening statement: “Finally, we are going to have to have an adult conversation about academic testing for this school year.
+Burr said in his opening statement: “We are going to have to have an adult conversation about academic testing for this school year.
 While we do need to know how much educational harm has happened, I’m not sure that the federal accountability system and existing state tests are the right thing in this moment.”

 Then he discussed it with Cardona.

-BURR: Some may want to pursue testing for data to understand the learning loss problem that they have on their hands.
+Burr: Some may want to pursue testing for data to understand the learning-loss problem that they have on their hands.
 But due to the validity and reliability issues of conducting testing remotely and in hybrid situations, testing experts say the scores may not even be comparable to scores from before or after covid-19.
 It really doesn’t seem fair to include test scores in schools with performance accountability measures as required under the ESSA under state plans.
 Do you plan to waive the need to include [test] scores in school accountability for state plans this year?

-CARDONA: … I don’t think I’m in favor of a “one size fits all” if the conditions under covid-19 prevent a student from being in school in person.
-I don’t think we need students to come in to test them on a standardized test, I don’t think that makes sense.
+Cardona: … I don’t think I’m in favor of a “one size fits all” if the conditions under covid-19 prevent a student from being in school in person.
+I don’t think we need students to come in to test them on a standardized test.
+I don’t think that makes sense.
 With that said, if we don’t assess where our students are and their level of performance, it will be difficult for us to provide some targeted support in our resource allocation that can best support the closing of gaps that have been exacerbated.

-BURR: Do you feel like the states should incorporate standardized testing this year given the circumstances of the pandemic?
+Burr: Do you feel like the states should incorporate standardized testing this year given the circumstances of the pandemic?

-CARDONA: I feel they should have an opportunity to weigh in on how they plan on implementing it, and [on] the accountability issues, and whether or not they should be tied into any accountability measures as well.
+Cardona: I feel they should have an opportunity to weigh in on how they plan on implementing it and [on] the accountability issues, and whether or not they should be tied into any accountability measures as well.

 Cardona did not come down either way on Burr’s question.